Tornium/tornium/docs/user/quickstart.rst

 Setting Up SkyNet
 -----------------
 SkyNet is the latest iteration of Discord bots built for Tornium.
-More information on how SkyNet works and detailed setup information can be found :ref:`here<skynet>`.
+More information on how SkyNet works and detailed setup information can be found :ref:`here<bot>`.

 #.
 Invite the bot using one of the following links: